 Give me More-occo, you say?
 Travel to Morocco and visit the best of the country’s sights on this 15-day all-encompassing adventure from Casablanca to Marrakech.
 From the Atlas Mountains to seaside Essaouira, the Saharan deserts to the palmeries of Todra Valley, and from the medieval old town of Fes to the spice markets of Marrakech, the most spectacular of Morocco await.
 Observe the vibrant contrasts between old and new architecture, artwork, and cuisine.
 Learn about fallen cities and cross paths with nomadic tribes.
 The majesty of Morocco is a feast for the senses and is waiting to be explored.

 Salaam Aleikum!
 Welcome to Morocco.
 Your adventure begins today with a welcome meeting at 6 pm.
 As there's little free time included in Casablanca on this trip, to fully explore the city consider coming a day or two earlier.
 Modeled after Marseille in France, the city is famous for its art deco buildings and the modern-day masterpiece, the Hassan II Mosque.
 A pleasant way to spend the day exploring Casablanca is to wander the old medina and the city walls, then jump in a taxi to visit the Quartiers des Habous, the new medina.
 Finish the day with a walk along the Corniche, watching the locals play football on the beach, or take it easy with a glass of sweet mint tea in one of the many great cafes.
+It’s very important that you attend the welcome meeting as we will be collecting insurance details and next of kin information at this time.
+If you are going to be late please let your travel agent or hotel reception know.
+Ask reception or look for a note in the lobby for more information on where the meeting will take place.
+If you can't arrange a flight that will arrive on time, you may wish to arrive a day early.
+We'll be happy to book additional accommodation for you (subject to availability).

 Today take an early morning 1-hour train to the historical town of Rabat.
 Rabat's history is long and colourful, having been host to Roman settlements, pirates, and more recently the Moroccan parliament.
 It contains many fine Arab monuments, some dating from the 10th to 15th century Almohad and Merenid dynasties, and others that are far older.
 The earliest known settlement is Sala, occupying an area now known as the Chellah.
 Store your luggage and spend a few hours strolling through the city's old quarter, then walk up to Kasbah des Oudaias and enjoy views over the Atlantic Ocean.
 Afterward, continue to Meknes on a 3-hour train.
 The imperial city of Meknes was built when Sultan Moulay Ismail (a contemporary of Louis XIV) set out to create his own version of Versailles, using over 25,000 slaves to construct walls, gates, and over 50 palaces.